gooooloo/reversi-alpha-zero/records.md

 - From step 45400, change model update/reloading frequentcy. [commit a960406](https://github.com/gooooloo/reversi-alpha-zero/commit/a9604062f0f53a42492a96453378aa6e0e8f4d81)
 - From step 48000, change model fix the model synchronization issue. [commit 73bb578](https://github.com/gooooloo/reversi-alpha-zero/commit/73bb578bd307e2bb68728561d0720b0a9cc5acf8)
+- I observe loss doesn't change from about step 30000+.
+At about step 50000, I give up.
+Maybe it is because self play's model changes too frequently, so 1 game is using about 5 models?

 Challenge 2 - Opt/Self-Play Speed Ratio